This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-- Prep Before You Cook: Have all your ingredients ready—chop the chicken, slice the vegetables, and measure out the sauce components before turning on the stove.
+- Prep Ahead: Chop the chicken, slice the vegetables, and measure sauce ingredients before cooking.

-- Adjust the Spice: Customize the heat level to your taste.
-Skip the sriracha for a milder dish or add more for extra heat.
+- Control the Heat: Skip the sriracha for mild flavor or add more for extra spice.

 Serving Suggestions

-Pair this Kung Pao Chicken with a simple side dish to complete your meal.
+Pair this Kung Pao Chicken with a simple single serving side dish to complete your meal.

 - Rice: A classic choice that balances the spiciness and soaks up the flavorful sauce.
-Use white rice or brown rice.
+Use baked white rice for one or small batch of baked brown rice.

-- Fried Rice: Add extra flavor by serving with homemade fried rice for a hearty, satisfying combo.
+- Fried Rice: Add extra flavor by serving with homemade fried rice for one for a hearty, satisfying combo.

 - Stir-Fried Vegetables: A side of broccoli, carrots, snow peas, or bok choy adds freshness and crunch.